 Support for ToD distribution if there is no other means for end points for clock sync

-No packet loss (affective 10^-12 BER) for RoE traffic.
+No retransmission (minimum affective 1012 BER) for RoE traffic.

-Network is assumed to have sufficient bandwidth to carry RoE traffic.
+Network is required to have sufficient bandwidth to carry RoE traffic.

-The maximum one way delay has to be less than half of the available roundtrip transit time.
+The maximum one way delay has to be less than half of the available roundtrip delay.

 Ethernet network that preserves the frame source and destination addresses.